 The Stroganoff Sauce

-The onions and mushrooms braise in the pan with the pork chops melting down amazing flavor into the sauce.
-Just before serving, the rich sauce is thickened by stirring in a healthy dose of tangy sour cream.
+The onions and mushrooms braise in the pan with the pork chops, melting the amazing flavor into the sauce.
+The rich sauce is thickened just before serving by stirring in a healthy dose of tangy sour cream.

-I’m practically drooling thinking about how good pork chop stroganoff is.
-If I have you drooling too, try this recipe and let us know what you think in the comments below.
+I’m practically drooling, thinking about how good pork chop stroganoff is.
+If I have you drooling, try this recipe, and let us know what you think in the comments below.

 Love Pork Chops?
 Here Are Other Pork Chop Recipes